csik/4240_Syllabus/mp2.md

 <p>You will make this argument in the form of an op-ed, i.e. a brief, structured argument that is accessible to, and influential for, a wide audience.</p>

 <p>Skills for this miniproject will be covered in section on Oct.
-8 (writing an op-ed) and Oct.
-15 (making a technical change to an infrastructure).
+6 (writing an op-ed) and Oct.
+13 (making a technical change to an infrastructure).
 Please review also your lecture notes from Sept.
-30, Oct.
-5, Oct.
-7,  and the associated readings for more background.</p>
+28, Oct.
+3, Oct.
+5, and the associated readings for more background.</p>

 <h3>Instructions</h3>